 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Please see explanation in Section IIIF.
+Explain: A 1.03-acre artificial pond excavated for the purpose of providing water for irrigation was reviewed and determined to be non-jurisdictional.
+Refer to Section IV.B. below.